matthew-andrews/workshop-making-it-work-offline/02-a-promising-start/README.md

 ### Nice things about promises

-- Abstracts the complexity of dealing with asynchronous logic - lets you write performant but (relatively) siple code.
+- Abstracts the complexity of dealing with asynchronous logic - lets you write performant but (relatively) simple code.
 - Allows you to deal with errors in asynchronous libraries in a sensible way.

 ### Maybe not so nice things about promises